flynn/flynn/docs/content/apps.md

 ### Building specific Git branches

-To deploy different branches of the same repository, can create new apps using the same git repository but with different remotes:
+To deploy different branch of the same repository, create a new app using the same git repository but with different remotes:

 ```